-For many practitioners, the types of clients with whom they have contact, the amount of that contact, and the types of legal issues confronting those clients have an enormous impact on job satisfaction.
+The types of clients you work for, the amount of client contact you have, and the types of legal issues confronting those clients can have an enormous impact on your job satisfaction.
 Some lawyers would prefer to represent individuals, while others wish to work on behalf of large corporate clients.
 Legal issues addressed by attorneys representing individual clients can include family law, employment, trusts and estates, tax, tort, civil rights, and residential real estate.
 Attorneys representing corporate clients are more likely to be involved in corporate legal issues, including securities, mergers and acquisitions, environmental law, and commercial real estate.
-They may also represent the company in employment and other contract matters.

 Different areas of practice require different sets of skills.
 Do you enjoy analyzing complex statutes and regulations?
 Then perhaps environmental, telecommunications, or tax law is for you.
 Would you prefer to have little client contact and instead spend time researching, drafting motions, and arguing in court?
 Then maybe you should consider appellate law.
 Take a close look at the work being performed by the junior associates in a particular practice group for a better understanding of what your responsibilities are likely to be.
 Understand what your skills and interests are and then find a practice area that best fits you.
 Young associates who are unsure of what practice area is best may benefit from starting with a firm that offers a department rotation system or does not assign associates right away.

-You may also wish to seek out firms who allow associates to contribute in a meaningful way to the firm and its clients.
-Firms who are serious about associate development have benchmarks for associates at each stage of their careers.
-They assist their associates in meeting those goals by staffing cases leanly and making sure that associates get to work on different types of matters with a variety of partners.
+Some firms offer benchmarks for associates at each stage of their careers and assist associates in meeting those goals by ensuring that associates work on a variety of matters with a variety of partners.
 Find out whether and to what extent associates are involved in firm business matters.
 Do associates participate in firm committees?
 Are they involved in recruiting?
 Do they attend business development meetings?
 If so, that serves as another indication that the firm is serious about developing its associates into leaders within the firm.
 Many firms have professional development directors to assist associates in navigating their career paths.

 The attorney review process is also an essential part of associate development.
 Associates are more likely to thrive in settings where their expectations are clearly defined, their performance is periodically evaluated, and they receive regular feedback on their work.
 Most law firms implement some type of formal and/or informal performance reviews of their associates.
 Find out how frequently associates are evaluated and whether they are expected to seek feedback on their own or whether partners are expected to review all associates with whom they work.

-The most common system of base compensation for associates is the set lock-step system, where associates in each class year receive the same base salary.
-Least common is the pure merit system, in which firms compensate attorneys according to their performance.
-In addition to these two systems, firms may use a combination lock-step and merit system or a variable lock-step system with a range per class year.
-Among the factors that may be taken into account in systems other than the set lock-step are the number of hours billed, quality of work, pro bono hours, overall contribution to the firm through activities such as recruiting and participation on internal committees, and business development.
+A firm’s associate compensation system can impact the firm’s work environment.
+Some firms use a lock-step system, where associates in each class year receive the same base salary and are typically awarded the same end-of-year bonuses.
+A handful of firm use a pure merit system, in which compensation is based solely on performance.
+Many firms use a combination lock-step and merit system or a variable lock-step system with a range per class year.
+With merit-based systems, firms often consider the number of hours billed, quality of work, pro bono hours, overall contribution to the firm through activities such as recruiting and participation on internal committees, and business development in evaluating associates.
 Consult firm websites, the NALP Directory under the “Compensation & Benefits” tab and Chambers Associate to learn about a law firm’s compensation structure.